-Brazil police: Greek ambassador killed by wife's lover
+Greek ambassador to Brazil killed

 Agencia Brasil reported the officer killed Amiridis inside the ambassador's home in Nova Iguaçu.
 The officer and his cousin wrapped the body in carpet and put it inside a car, Agencia Brasil reported.

-Pontes said the cousin told police Sergio Gomes Moreira Filho offered "to pay him 80,000 reals (about $24,574) 30 days after the crime, a period after which they thought there wouldn't be any more problems."
+Pontes said the cousin told police Moreira offered "to pay him 80,000 reals (about $24,574) 30 days after the crime, a period after which they thought there wouldn't be any more problems."

 "All are under temporary arrest for 30 days for the ambassador's death," Pontes said. " As we said before, this was a tragic, cowardly act."